 A review published in The Cochrane Library indicated that honey might be able to help heal burns.
 The lead author of the study said that “topical honey is cheaper than other interventions, notably oral antibiotics, which are often used and may have other deleterious side effects.”

 However, there is a lack of evidence to fully support this claim.
-In fact, a study published in The Lancet Infectious Diseases concluded that applying medical-grade honey to the wounds of patients has no advantage over normal antibiotics among patients undergoing dialysis.
+In fact, a study published in The Lancet Infectious Diseases concluded that applying medical-grade honey to the wounds of patients has

 2) Reducing the duration of diarrhea

-Research that took place in Lagos, Nigeria suggests that honey has also shown the ability to block the actions of pathogens that commonly cause diarrhea.
+Research that took place in Lagos, Nigeria suggests that honey has also shown the ability to

 3) Preventing acid reflux